albertkjoller/QuotesNMovies/index.md

 <h1> Quotes'N'Movies </h1>

-The Cinematic Art is one of the [most important arts in Humanity](https://notesread.com/importance-of-cinema/) and with its wide-ranging scope of artistic story telling and visual creativity, even the greatest film critic has a favourite movie.
-Already in 2009, the amount of tickets sold for movie theaters [was on scale with the number of living people across the planet](https://thoughteconomics.com/the-role-of-film-in-society/) - the movie industry has grown to be one of the larger industries in terms of revenue.
+The Cinematic Art is one of the [most important arts in Humanity](https://notesread.com/importance-of-cinema/) and with its wide-ranging scope of artistic storytelling and visual creativity, even the greatest film critic has a favorite movie.
+Already in 2009, the number of tickets sold for movie theaters [was on scale with the number of living people across the planet](https://thoughteconomics.com/the-role-of-film-in-society/) - the movie industry has grown to be one of the larger industries in terms of revenue.
 With its wide-ranging appeal and ability to catch the viewer, movies constitute a potential arena for affecting Societal opinions and tendencies.
-The affective power of movies are thus important to have in mind when considering the Cinematic Art.
+Therefore, the affecting power of movies is important to have in mind when considering Cinematic Art.

 <center>
 <img src="./assets/images/george_lucas_walk_of_fame.jpeg" width="450" />